For help with CarPlay, please see our CarPlay Guide.

 If needed, you can also skip route locations with the "Skip" button at the top-right of the map (e.g. you resume a route but decide you need to advance to the next waypoint).

 The system volume can be adjusted with the device's volume buttons: first tap the turn instruction at the top of the screen to repeat the last instruction, then use the volume buttons to increase/decrease volume while the instruction is still playing (this ensures the volume adjustment applies to inRoute and not the ringer, alerts or a different audio port).

 The ability to use "Hey Siri" depends on your device's settings (Settings app > Siri and Search).
-Instead of activating Siri with "Hey Siri", you can also hold the the home button to activate Siri (or the side button on iPhone X).
+Instead of activating Siri with "Hey Siri", you can also hold the side button (or home button) to activate Siri.

 When using the "Go" button to resume navigation along a route, inRoute offers a dialog to choose which waypoint you want to resume towards.
 However, using Siri to start a route will automatically choose what it believes is the next waypoint in your route, so that no interaction with the screen is required.
 Should it choose a different waypoint than you prefer, you can use Siri to skip to the correct waypoint.

 When using Siri to load from your Bookmarks, any routes or pins that you have saved can be loaded (e.g. those saved with the map's More icon > Save).
-The route or place will load, and if using a paid upgrade, navigation begins.
+The route or place will load and navigation begins.

 On your device home screen, access Spotlight search (swipe down on the middle of the screen), then enter or dictate the name of the saved route or saved place, and tap the inRoute result from the search results.
-The route or place will load and, if using a paid upgrade, navigation begins.
+The route or place will load and navigation begins.

-Apps available for use with Agenda Nav include Apple Maps, Google Maps, Waze, and TomTom ("TomTom Go Mobile" does not yet support inter-app links used for Agenda Nav).
+Apps available for use with Agenda Nav include Apple Maps, Google Maps and Waze).